symfony/symfony-docs/quick_tour/en/01-The-Big-Picture.markdown

       resource: HelloBundle/Resources/config/routing.yml

-The file is written in [YAML](http://www.yaml.org/), a simple format that makes very easy the description of configuration settings.
+The file is written in [YAML](http://www.yaml.org/), a simple format that makes the description of configuration settings very easy.
 All the configuration files in Symfony can be written in XML, YAML, or even in plain PHP code.
 This tutorial uses the YAML format as it is more concise and easier to read for beginners.
 Of course, "enterprise people" would probably have used